-Don’t crank your iTunes so loud , blaring over your chairlift companions’ conversation.
+Don’t crank your iTunes, blaring over your chairlift companions’ conversation.
 Besides common courtesy, if you are so tuned out while skiing, you may not hear the approaching snowmobile or groomer.
-No speaker phone - should go without saying?!
+Also, please, no speaker phone – should go without saying?!

 Don’t ski above your ability level.
 It is okay to challenge yourself but it is not ok to endanger yourself or others by skiing out of control and being unable to stop, turn or avoid others.
 The trail designations, green circle, blue square and black diamond, etc., are there for your benefit.
 Work up to each level and remember that trail designations are unique to each ski area, the level of difficulty typically refers to their trails – so a black diamond at Stowe is more difficult than at Bretton Woods.

 Don’t bomb straight down the trail just to reach the Terrain Park, make the most of your run, and your time in the park.
 Maybe it is just me, but I find it rude and reckless when park skiers just beeline to the park, cutting skiers off, then smear a big skid stop, producing a huge snow cloud to finally check their speed before the park entrance.